Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Pay a lot for waterproof breathable hiking rain gear and have tremendous peace of mind knowing that your core body temperature will remain in a viable range regardless of how long you're outside in cold wet conditions.

-Pay less, but have less peace of mind.
+Pay less, but have less peace of mind when the weather turns wet.

-Now that you know the pertinent facts about choosing the best hiking rain gear, don't let a few clouds stand in the way of an adventure.
+Now that you know the pertinent facts about choosing the best hiking rain gear, don't let a few clouds or snowflakes stand in the way of an adventure.